-June 1 (or first weekday following) – voting period begins
+Beginning of June 1 (or first weekday following) – voting period begins

-June 14 (or first weekday following) – voting period ends
+End of June 15 (or first weekday following) – voting period ends

 First weekday following end of voting period – results announced and new officers take office

-Membership Companies shall nominate to the Returning Officer individuals for each position to be filled.
+Anyone may nominate to the Returning Officer individuals for each office to be filled.
 Nominations may be made electronically or during IBIS meetings to the Returning Officer.
-Nominations may be made by any individual regardless of affiliation with a Membership Company.
+Nominations may be made by any individual regardless of affiliation with a Member Organization.
 Self-nominations are permitted.
 A nomination is valid only with the consent of the nominated individual.

-No earlier than 24 hours after, or the first weekday following, the closing date of the nominations period, the Returning Officer shall announce the individuals nominated for each position, and begin collecting votes from Membership Companies by electronic ballot.
+On each Monday during the nomination period the Returning Officer will report to the Chair or Acting Chair the names of all nominees received for each office. .
+The Treasurer shall report to the Returning Officer and to the Chair or Acting Chair, no later than 24 hours after the closing time of nominations, the names of Member Organizations in good standing as of the close of voting No earlier than 24 hours after, or the first weekday following, the closing time of the nomination period, the Returning Officer shall announce the individuals nominated for each office, observing any Membership requirements for each office, and begin collecting votes from Member Organizations by electronic ballot.

-Membership Companies may cast one vote for each position.
+Member Organizations may cast one vote for each office.
 Write-in votes for individuals not already nominated are permitted.
-The eligible individual with the greatest number of Membership Company votes for each position, not counting abstentions, shall be declared the winner.
+The eligible individual with the greatest number of Member Organization votes for each office, not counting abstentions, shall be declared the winner.
+The Treasurer shall report to the Returning Officer and to the Chair or Acting Chair, no later than 24 hours after the closing time of voting, the names of Member Organizations in good standing as of the close of voting.
 The Returning Officer shall announce the results no later than the first weekday following the close of voting.
 The newly-elected officers shall take office immediately upon announcement of the results by the Returning Officer.

 Any vote to change the schedule for elections shall not be held less than one month in advance of the start of nominations.
 Any election or nomination deadline may be delayed by up to seven days.